 Freephone: 0508 650 200

-This course provides you with an understanding of human development from conception to death.
+This online course provides you with an understanding of human development from conception to death.
 The role relationships, learning, identity and biological processes play throughout life are examined, with a particular focus on Aotearoa New Zealand.
 You are encouraged to apply the theories, research and concepts learnt in the course to real life situations.
 You also examine the meaning behind theory and research to reach an understanding of how these can be applied to human development and in their practice.

 Before enrolling in this course you need to: